lee025/instaPic/README.md

 - Simple Form

 ## Picture Show Page
 Upon clicking on a picture, the user will be directed to that pictures's show page.
 There, the picture will be displayed on an enlarged scale.
-The pciture is able to be liked/unliked and commented upon.
+The picture is able to be liked/unliked and commented upon.

 <img src="app/assets/images/pic_show.png">
 <!-- ![Alt text](images/pic_show.png?raw=true) -->